Azumaya loci of skein algebras: Introduction

-Therefore, the only remaining question to complete Problem \ref{problem_classification} for closed surfaces is to classify all indecomposable modules of the finite algebras $\left( \skein(\Sigma_g) \right)_{[\rho]}$ for $[\rho] \in \mathcal{X}^{(2)}$ (these algebras are pairwise isomorphic).
-We will answer this question in the (easy) genus one case in Theorem \ref{theorem_genusone} and leave the (difficult) higher genera cases for further investigations.
-We enlight two consequences of Theorem \ref{main_theorem}.
-First it permits to give an alternative very simple definition of the projective representations of the Torelli groups defined in \cite{BCGPTQFT} (see Section \ref{sec_MCG}).
-Second, by an argument of Frohman, Kania Bartoszynska and L\^e in \cite{FrohmanKaniaLe_GeomSkein}, it implies the following
+Therefore, the only remaining question to complete Problem \ref{problem_classification} for closed surfaces is to classify all indecomposable modules of the finite dimensional algebras $\left( \skein(\Sigma_g) \right)_{[\rho]}$ for $[\rho] \in \mathcal{X}^{(2)}$ (these algebras are pairwise isomorphic).
+A first consequence of Theorem \ref{main_theorem} is that it permits one to give an alternative very simple definition of the projective representations of the Torelli groups defined in \cite{BCGPTQFT} (see Section \ref{sec_MCG}).
+A second consequence will be stated in Corollary \ref{coro2} below.